-5. Integration of Livestock, Wildlife, Agronomy, and Weeds research programs into a farm-scale interdisciplinary research project.
+5. Integration of Livestock, Wildlife, Agronomy, and Weeds research programs into a farmscale interdisciplinary research project.

 Land values continue to increase in SW ND, placing both crop and livestock producers in the precarious situation of increasing the economic output of owned and rented lands.
 However, maximizing production in cropping and grazing systems has potential unintentional consequences, such as new weeds to manage, herbicide resistant weeds, and potential negative effects on wildlife habitat.
 However, livestock grazing and cropping systems can be mutually beneficial when evaluated in a sustainable system designed for the region.
 The Hettinger Research Extension Center will attempt to design a short-term and long-term cropping and grazing research project to maximize profitability, while maintaining ecological stability.
+An integrated project could also include apiary research.